Replacing the safety ring is a simple process. With the right tools, it shouldn’t take more than a minute.

 - Remove the gold coloured safety ring, by pulling it off the safety valve.
 The two red seals will come off with it.

-- Push the new safety ring into place, with one red seal located on each side of the safe ring.
+- Push the new safety ring into place, with one red seal located on each side of the safety ring.

 - Screw the new valve into the threaded hole on the side of the boiler.
 Screw it in hand tight, then use a 13 mm spanner to tighten so there is “metal on metal” contact between the safety ring and the boiler.
 You won’t need to tighten it very hard, the thing to feel for is a sudden increase in resistance when screwing it in (that’s when you get metal metal contact).